ipozdeev/it-skills-for-research/introduction.md

 ## project space
 Your project lives somewhere.
 A good idea is to allocate a folder for all your projects and never ever leave it when starting a new one.
 The folder is most likely to be located on your hard drive, which we call 'local', but it is a genious idea to back it up where it cannot get deleted, which we call 'remote' or 'cloud'.
-Version control systems to be covered later offer &ndash; as a side effect, really &ndash; one solution for remote storage, but for medium-size files only; for everything else cloud drives such as Google Drive are the way to go.
-These have a space limit which up to a point in your research career you are not going to max out, and if it happens, you can move on to a competitor, such as Yandex.Disk or Dropbox.
+Websites such as [https://github.com/](https://github.com/) or [https://www.atlassian.com/](https://www.atlassian.com/) that offer hosting for version-controlled projects (to be covered later) offer one solution for remote storage, albeit for medium-size files only &ndash; for everything else cloud drives such as Google Drive are the way to go.
+These have a space limit which up to a point in your research career you are not going to max out, and if it happens, you can move on to a competitor, such as `Yandex.Disk` or `Dropbox`.

 So, you have allocated place for all your projects somewhere, say, folder `projects`:
 ```